 National parks sort of started out without anybody having really thought about, well, what are you going to do when you throw grizzly bears and people in the same place?
 Considering this, it’s a rather unlikely idea that we would allow people to walk around in the middle of these predators.
 And yet it’s been done and it’s been done very well.

-However, I’m hearing some “what are we going to do now?” talk now within the Park Service.
+However, I’m hearing some: “What are we going to do now?” talk now within the Park Service.
 Both Yellowstone and Yosemite had 4 million visitors last year, and I think there’s a sense that there’s a limit [to visitors].
 So there are some sort of agonizing decisions to be made about whether you want to ration use of the national parks in the same way that wilderness is rationed.
-You know, you have to get a wilderness permit to go in many places, and as we know from some of the more popular wilderness areas like the Sierra Nevada, sometimes you can’t get a permit to get in and I think those kinds of things are more difficult to talk about.
+You know, you have to get a wilderness permit to go into many places, and in some of the more popular wilderness areas like the Sierra Nevada, sometimes you can’t get a permit to get in.
+I think those kinds of things are more difficult to talk about.

 As a former ranger, what do you think should be the guiding principles for rangers today?